 We have made significant progress on these projects.
 We will be issuing a final regulation requiring additional public disclosure of fee and expense information on the Form 5500 within the next few weeks.
-In the next several months we will publish a proposed regulation requiring specific and comprehensive disclosures to plan fiduciaries by service providers.
+This year, we also expect to publish a proposed regulation requiring specific and comprehensive disclosures to plan fiduciaries by service providers.
 We also concluded a Request for Information seeking the views of the interested public on issues surrounding disclosures to participants.
 We are currently evaluating the comments received from consumer groups, plan sponsors, service providers and others as we develop a proposed regulation.
+These projects will be explained in detail later in my testimony.

-The Employee Retirement Income Security Act of 1974 (ERISA) provides the Secretary with broad regulatory authority, enabling the Department to pursue these comprehensive disclosure initiatives without need for a statutory amendment.
+The Employee Retirement Income Security Act of 1974 (ERISA) provides the Secretary of Labor with broad regulatory authority, enabling the Department to pursue these comprehensive disclosure initiatives without need for a statutory amendment.
 The regulatory process currently underway ensures that all voices and points of view will be heard and provides an effective means of resolving the many complex and technical issues presented.
 I hope that as Congress considers this issue, it recognizes the Department's existing statutory authority and takes no action that could disrupt our current efforts to provide these important disclosures to workers.
 My testimony today will discuss in more detail the Department's activities related to plan fees.
-Also,

-I will describe the Department's regulatory and enforcement initiatives focused on improving the transparency of fee and expense information for both plan fiduciaries and participants.
+Also, I will describe the Department's regulatory and enforcement initiatives focused on improving the transparency of fee and expense information for both plan fiduciaries and participants.